- What Dashboards Are and Why They Matter

 We deliberately avoided placing dashboards in a separate section that you would have to open manually.
 Instead, we added them directly to your Planners.

-In fact, there is now a new menu item for adding a Planner list: Widget.
-This is the basic building block of a dashboard.
+In fact, there is now a new menu item for adding a Planner list: a planner widget – the basic building block of a dashboard.
 It’s essentially a visual element that shows the metric you need at a glance.

 Large Number: For When One Metric Matters Most